Polarizability

 Polarizability usually refers to the tendency of matter, when subjected to an electric field, to acquire an electric dipole moment in proportion to that applied field.
-It is a property of all matter, considering that matter is made up of elementary particles which have an electric charge, namely protons and electrons.
+It is a property of particles with an electric charge.
 When subject to an electric field, the negatively charged electrons and positively charged atomic nuclei are subject to opposite forces and undergo charge separation.
 Polarizability is responsible for a material's dielectric constant and, at high (optical) frequencies, its refractive index.